AkibAzmain/chess-game/README.md

 -------------------------------------------------------

 I just made this game for practicing C++ programming.
 You can play this game very easily in terminal.
-But remember, to play this game you have to be honest.

 ## Online demo

 To see an online demo, copy and paste the contents of `chess-online-demo.cpp` at [cpp.sh](http://cpp.sh).
-Note that this may not contain the latest version and may be buggy.
+Note that this is customized for previewing online and may not contain the latest version and may be buggy.

 ## Compiling